survivejs/webpack-book/manuscript/output/04_module_federation.md

 Next we should connect the federated module with our configuration.
 It's here where things gets more complex as we have to either run webpack in multi-compiler mode (array of configurations) or compile modules separately.
 Given it works better with the current setup, I've gone with the latter approach.

+T> It's possible to make the setup work in a multi-compiler setup as well.
+In that case you should either use **webpack-dev-server** or run **webpack-plugin-serve** in a server mode.
+[See the full example](https://github.com/shellscape/webpack-plugin-serve/blob/master/test/fixtures/multi/webpack.config.js) at their documentation.

 To make the changes easier, we should define a configuration part encapsulating the module federation concern and then consume that:

 **webpack.parts.js**